rkwitt/teaching/WS2122/CV/VO/README.md

 ## Material

-One of **resources** I do recommend for the course is the [Deep Learning Book](http://www.deeplearningbook.org/) by Goodfellow, Bengio and
+One of **literature resources** I do recommend for this course is the [Deep Learning Book](http://www.deeplearningbook.org/) by Goodfellow, Bengio and
 Courville (available online) which covers most of the deep learning basics (and more advanced topics as well).

 Almost all of my course material is available through **Jupyter notebooks** (that accompany the lecture videos).
 Those notebooks can be downloaded from the course Github repository and also contain links to other resources.
-To checkout the complete teaching repository (including the WS2021 material), use:
+To checkout the complete teaching repository (including the material for this semester), use:

 ```bash
 git clone https://github.com/rkwitt/teaching.git